 - Next came the calidarium, a hotter room for greater sweating, or perhaps the ultrahot laconicum.
 In these the bather doused himself with copious quantities of warm, tepid, or cold water.
 Scraped off with a strigil, sponged and reanointed, the Roman concluded the process by plunging into the cool and refreshing pool of the frigitarium.

-- It is said that Romes obsession with bathing is said to be a factor that helped send the empire down the drain.
+- It is said that Romes obsession with bathing was a factor that helped send the empire down the drain.

 - The fathers of the early church equated bodily cleanliness with the luxuries, materialism, paganism and whats been called the monstrous sensualities of Rome, explains Professor Greene.

 - Within a few centuries, the public and private sanitation practices of Greece and Rome were forgotten; or, as Greene adds, were deliberately repressed.
 Europe during the Middle Ages, its often been said, went a thousand years without a bath.

 - Gregory the Great, the first monk to become pope, allowed Sunday baths and even commended them, so long as they didnt become a time-wasting luxury.

 - Guardians of culture and knowledge during the Dark Ages, Europes monasteries also preserved some of Romes hydrological technology and cleanliness habits.

 - Elaborate plumbing laid in 1150 served the Christchurch Monastery at Canterbury, with settling tanks to purify water, and branches that fed the kitchen, the laver, and the washouse.

 Would we really want to go back to the "good old days"?